John Churchill, 1st Duke of Marlborough: War of the Spanish Succession (1701–1714)

 In the late 17th and early 18th centuries, the single most important theme in European politics was the rivalry between the two great dynasties of the continent: the House of Habsburg and the House of Bourbon.
 In 1665, the infirm and sickly Habsburg Charles II became the King of Spain.
 Spain was no longer the dominant power it once had been, but remained a vast global empire, with possessions in Italy, the Spanish Netherlands, the Philippines, and large parts of the Americas.
 It proved remarkably resilient; when Charles died childless in 1700, the Spanish Empire was largely intact and had even expanded in areas like the Pacific.
 Its possession could change the balance of European power in favour of either Bourbon France or Habsburg Austria.

 Attempts to partition the Empire between the French and Austrian candidates or install an alternative from the Bavarian Wittelsbach dynasty failed.
 When Charles died, he left his throne to Louis XIV's grandson, who became Philip V of Spain on 16 November 1700.
-However, this was on condition Philip renounced his claim to the French throne; Louis' decision to ignore this once again threatened French domination over Europe and was the impetus for the Grand Alliance being reformed in 1701.
+However, this was on the condition that Philip renounced his claim to the French throne; Louis' decision to ignore this once again threatened French domination over Europe and was the impetus for the Grand Alliance being reformed in 1701.